Toe walking

-Toe walking is a term describing a type of walking style.
-Toe walking is when a person walks on their toes or the ball of their foot, without putting much or any weight on the heel or any other part of the foot.
+Toe walking is a type of walking style in which a person walks on their toes or the ball of their foot, without putting much or any weight on the heel or any other part of the foot.
 Toe walking in toddlers is common.
 Children who toe walk as toddlers commonly adopt a heel-toe walking pattern as they grow older.
 If a child continues to toe walk past the age of three, or cannot get heels to the ground at all, medical authorities recommend examination by a health professional who is experienced in assessing children's walking.

 Toe walking can be associated with a number of health conditions, or have an unknown reason.
 When no medical reason for toe walking and no underlying condition can be identified, health professionals will commonly refer to it as "idiopathic" toe walking.
 This is not a formal or recognized diagnosis; rather, it is simply a term indicating that there is no identifiable reason or cause for the toe walking at that time.
 The child may have a diagnosis that becomes more apparent as they grow or never have a diagnosis that causes the toe walking.
 Idiopathic toe walking should only be considered after all other conditions have been excluded.

-Other causes for toe walking include a congenital short Achilles tendon, muscle spasticity (commonly associated with cerebral palsy) or genetic diseases muscle disease such as Duchenne muscular dystrophy.
+Possible causes for toe walking include a congenital short Achilles tendon, muscle spasticity (commonly associated with cerebral palsy) or genetic diseases muscle disease such as Duchenne muscular dystrophy.
 Toe walking may also be caused by a bone block located at the ankle which prevents the ankle from moving.
-This may be as the result of trauma or arthritis.
-Toe walking may also be one way of accommodating a separate condition, foot drop.
+This may be the result of trauma or arthritis.
+Toe walking may also be one way of accommodating a separate condition, like foot drop.
 Persistent toe walking in children is also associated with developmental disabilities, such as autism.
-In a recent study, 68% of children with an Autism Spectrum Disorder report experiencing walking changes.
+In a recent study, 68% of children with autism spectrum disorder report experiencing walking changes.

-It is estimated that 5% of healthy children have no reason for their toe walking (idiopathic toe walking).
+It is estimated that 5% of healthy 5-year old children toe-walk for no apparent reason (idiopathic toe walking).
 Idiopathic toe walking has also been observed more in males than females when very large groups of children with toe walking are observed.
 One study looked for a family history of toe walking, and found a connection with family members all toe walking with no medical reason (idiopathic toe walking).
-This means there may be a genetic link with idiopathic toe walking.
+This may suggest a genetic link to idiopathic toe walking.
 Idiopathic toe walking spontaneously disappears over the years in the majority of cases and is most often not associated with a motor or cognitive issue.